-Geothermal energy, along with direct use of geothermal resources, presents an extraordinary opportunity to innovators and researchers seeking large-scale, deeply impactful outcomes as our nation aggressively builds toward a net-zero clean energy economy.
+Geothermal energy, along with direct use of geothermal resources, presents an extraordinary opportunity to innovators and researchers seeking large-scale, deeply impactful outcomes as our nation aggressively builds toward an energy economy.
 At >90%, geothermal energy has the highest capacity factor among renewable energy sources, making it an invaluable component to electricity grid stabilization and load balance.
-GTO actively pursues novel thinking applied to innovative business (and technical) models that can increase the adoption of geothermal technologies by surmounting key exploration and operational challenges, namely those related to cost and risk reduction.
+The Geothermal Technologies Office (GTO) actively pursues novel thinking applied to innovative business (and technical) models that can increase the adoption of geothermal technologies by surmounting key exploration and operational challenges, namely those related to cost and risk reduction.